Gbudwe

-His real name was Mbio, which means "a kind of small antelope", but he renamed himself "Gbudwe", also written as Gbudue, meaning "to tear out a man's intestines".
+His real name was Mbio, which means 'a kind of small antelope'.
+He had renamed himself "Gbudwe" (also "Gbudue"), meaning 'to tear out a man's intestines'.

 Description

 Edward Evan Evans-Pritchard quotes a description of King Gbudwe of the Azande:

 "King Gbudwe was a short man, though not excessively short... he was stout also...
 His breasts protruded like those of a woman...
 His eyes were little protruding eyes, and they sparkled like stars.
 When he looked at a man in anger they were terrible; then they went grey like ashes...
 When he approached people from afar you could not mistake King Gbudwe.
 He was a marvelous prince."

 He was unusual among Azande kings in preferring to lead from the front, and as a young man, he often took part in the fighting in person.
 He possessed a magic whistle, which was said to guarantee victory if blown before a battle.
 He encouraged his men to eat the Arabs they killed, although cannibalism was probably not normal Azande practice.